orcfax/orcfax-examples/README.md

 ├── flake.nix
 ├── mock        # A mock publisher
 ├── README.md
-└── synthetics  # A toy synthetic assets dapp using orcfax
+└── synthetics  # A toy synthetic assets dApp using Orcfax
 ```

-Other toy dapps will be included as they are created.
+Other toy dApps will be included as they are created.

 ## General Setup